 Cost excludes meals and local transport costs.
 Please budget $30-$50 per day extra for this.
 All accommodation is located close to grocery stores, café and restaurants.
 You may also need additional money to get from the main transport hubs to the accommodation and other venues, but most should be within walking distance.
 We suggest up to $20 per day for this.

 Accommodation will be a mixture of motels and hostels.
 Details of accommodation will be provided closer to the date.

 We have chartered a bus to take you from Glentui Retreat Centre to Motueka at the top of the South Island and then on to Picton.
 From Picton, we will take a ferry across the Cook Strait to Wellington in the North Island.
 Finally, we will take the Northern Explorer scenic train from Wellington to Auckland, passing through Tongariro National Park and alongside three volcanic mountains.

 You may need to take additional public transport (trains, taxis or Ubers) to get from the main train stations to and from your accommodation, meditation and lecture venues in Wellington and Auckland.

 Food will not be provided on the tour, but accommodation is located close to grocery stores, café and restaurants.

 We are delighted that you would like to join us in New Zealand for a very special time with Lama Ole Nydahl at Glentui Retreat Centre and a tour with the Lama in our hearts.

 Spaces for the Mahamudra Course and Lama in the Heart Tour are very limited.
 Nevertheless, this will be the largest course we have held at Glentui in its 19 year history!

-Please see below a few key points about the registration process.
 We strongly suggest that you do not purchase your flight tickets until you have received confirmation that you have a place at the course and on the tour.